-- Given n locations or cities in the 2D plane, tell whether there is a closed tour through all cities that visits each city exactly once and has a length below a certain threshold.
-This is an NP-complete decision problem. - Given n cities in the 2D plane, find a shortest closed tour through all cities that visits each city exactly once.
+• Given n locations or cities and their interconnections in the 2D plane, tell whether there is a closed tour through all cities that visits each city exactly once and has a length below a certain threshold.

+This is an NP-complete decision problem.

+- Given n cities in the 2D plane, find a shortest closed tour through all cities that visits each city exactly once.
 This is an NP-hard search problem. - Given n cities in the 2D plane, find all shortest closed tours through all cities that visit each city exactly once.
-This is an exponential time solver problem. - Note there are n! possible tours through the n cities. - TSP is one of the best studied problems in computer science. - There are more varieties of TSPs (asymmetric, with time windows, on weighted graphs etc.).
+This is an exponential time solver problem. - Note, there are n! possible tours through the n cities. - TSP is one of the best studied problems in computer science. - There are more varieties of TSPs (some details later).